solo-io/gloo/docs/content/guides/integrations/service_mesh/istio.md

 ---
-title: Gloo Edge and Istio
+title: Gloo Gateway and Istio
-menuTitle: Configure your Gloo Edge gateway to run an Istio sidecar
+menuTitle: Configure your Gloo Gateway gateway to run an Istio sidecar
 weight: 1
 ---

-You can configure your Gloo Edge gateway with an Istio sidecar to secure the connection between your gateway and the services in your Istio service mesh.
-The sidecar in your Gloo Edge gateway uses mutual TLS (mTLS) to prove its identity to the services in the mesh and vice versa.
+You can configure your Gloo Gateway gateway with an Istio sidecar to secure the connection between your gateway and the services in your Istio service mesh.
+The sidecar in your Gloo Gateway gateway uses mutual TLS (mTLS) to prove its identity to the services in the mesh and vice versa.

 ## Before you begin

-Complete the following tasks before configuring an Istio sidecar for your Gloo Edge gateway:
+Complete the following tasks before configuring an Istio sidecar for your Gloo Gateway gateway:

 1. Create or use an existing cluster that runs Kubernetes a version supported by both [your version of Edge]({{< versioned_link_path fromRoot="/reference/support" >}}) and the [version of Istio you intend to install](https://istio.io/latest/docs/releases/supported-releases/).
 2. [Install Istio in your cluster](https://istio.io/latest/docs/setup/getting-started/).
-Istio versions 1.14 through 1.20 are supported in Gloo Edge 1.16.
+Istio versions 1.14 through 1.20 are supported in Gloo Gateway 1.16.
 See the [support matrix]({{< versioned_link_path fromRoot="/reference/support" >}}) for more details.
 3. Set up a service mesh for your cluster.
 For example, you can use [Gloo Mesh Enterprise](https://docs.solo.io/gloo-mesh-enterprise/latest/getting_started/) to configure a service mesh that is based on Envoy and Istio, and that can span across multiple service meshes and clusters.
 4. Install [Helm version 3](https://helm.sh/docs/intro/install/) on your local machine.

-## Configure the Gloo Edge gateway with an Istio sidecar
+## Configure the Gloo Gateway gateway with an Istio sidecar

-Install the Gloo Edge gateway and inject it with an Istio sidecar.
+Install the Gloo Gateway gateway and inject it with an Istio sidecar.

-1. Add the Gloo Edge Helm repo.
+1. Add the Gloo Gateway Helm repo.
    ```shell
    helm repo add gloo https://storage.googleapis.com/solo-public-helm
    ```